B1.4 Use equivalent fractions to simplify fractions, when appropriate, in various contexts.

 Consider different scenarios in the examples (drawings, fractions in symbolic notation, written problems).
 Be sure to have examples where fractions are equivalent and others are not.
 Place a dozen strips of paper in an envelope.
 Reproduce to meet the needs of the class.

 Divide students into pairs.
 Distribute one envelope per team.
+The students will need to determine if the fractions represent equivalent situations.

 Examples